LtqxWYEG/ShitStuckToYourMouse/README.md

 - ^--- "Do it!" - Palpatine
 - Other possibilities:
    - Display color under mouse cursor
-      - RGB, RGB complementary and RYB complementary (With caveats)
+      - RGB, RGB complementary and RYB complementary (RYB with caveats)
    - Display a clock
    - CPU usage
    - RAM usage